pandas-dev/pandas/doc/source/io.rst

 .. versionadded:: 0.21.0

-`Parquet <https://parquet.apache.org/`__ provides a partitioned binary columnar serialization for data frames.
+`Apache Parquet <https://parquet.apache.org/>`__ provides a partitioned binary columnar serialization for data frames.
 It is designed to make reading and writing data frames efficient, and to make sharing data across data analysis languages easy.
 Parquet can use a variety of compression techniques to shrink the file size as much as possible while still maintaining good read performance.